-DBRS Limited (DBRS) has confirmed the ratings of Gaz Métro inc. (GMi or the Company) as listed above, all with Stable trends.
-The ratings of GMi are based on the credit quality of Gaz Métro Limited Partnership (GMLP or the Partnership), which guarantees GMi's First Mortgage Bonds (FMB), Senior Secured Notes and a secured credit facility that supports the Commercial Paper (CP).
+On November 7, 2016, DBRS Limited (DBRS) confirmed the Issuer Rating, Senior Secured Notes rating and First Mortgage Bonds (FMB) rating of Gaz Métro inc. (GMi or the Company) at "A" as well as its Commercial Paper (CP) rating at R-1 (low).
+All trends are Stable.
+The ratings of GMi are based on the credit quality of Gaz Métro Limited Partnership (GMLP or the Partnership), which guarantees GMi's First Mortgage Bonds (FMB), Senior Secured Notes and a secured credit facility that supports the CP.
 GMi is the general partner of GMLP and serves as its financing entity.

-The credit quality of the Partnership has remained relatively stable over the past year.
-GMLP's diverse portfolio of low-risk regulated businesses, which accounted for more than 95% of consolidated earnings for the fiscal year ended September 30, 2015 (F2015), have continued to provide predictable earnings and cash flow.
-Recent regulatory decisions have also all been reasonable.
-In May 2015, the Régie de l'énergie (the Régie), approved the authorized return on deemed equity (ROE) for 2016 and 2017 at 8.90% for the GMLP's flagship entity, Gaz Métro-QDA, unchanged from 2015.
-DBRS views the recently authorized ROE for 2016 and 2017 as being fair given the continued low interest rate environment.
-As for Green Mountain Power Corporation (GMP), GMLP's electricity distribution utility subsidiary based in Vermont, the authorized ROE for 2015 was reasonable at 9.44%.
-GMP has an opportunity to earn a higher actual ROE than that of the authorized ROE if GMP achieves its annual target merger savings (estimated at USD 21 million in 2016; of which 50% is retained by GMP).
-These two utilities combined accounted for approximately 85% of the Partnership's consolidated earnings in F2015.
-GMLP's smaller gas distribution utility, Vermont Gas Systems, Inc. (VGS; approximately 5% of total earnings), is exposed to construction cost overrun risk.
-The Addison Natural Gas Project's capital budget has increased to USD 154 million from its 2013 initial estimate of USD 86 million.
-As a result, the Partnership took a pre-tax impairment charge of USD 10.3 million in F2015 following the agreement reached with the Vermont Department of Public Service.
-Negative earnings and cash flow impacts from the project cost overrun have been manageable within the current rating category.
+The Partnership's credit quality has remained relatively stable over the past year.
+GMLP's diverse portfolio of low-risk regulated businesses, which account for more than 95% of consolidated earnings, has continued to provide predictable earnings and cash flow.
+There have been no material changes in any of the Partnership's key regulatory parameters over the past three years.
+In May 2015, the Régie de l'énergie (the Régie) approved the authorized return on deemed equity (ROE) for 2016 and 2017 at 8.90% for GMLP's flagship entity, Gaz Métro-QDA, which is unchanged from 2015.
+The Régie's authorized ROE is in line with that of other comparable provinces (8.75% for British Columbia; currently 8.30% for Alberta, but will increase to 8.50% effective January 1, 2017; currently 9.19% for Ontario, but will decline to 8.78% effective January 1, 2017; 8.75% to 9.25% for Nova Scotia; and 8.50% for Newfoundland and Labrador).
+Gaz Métro-QDA has a proven track record of sustaining profitability in line with its regulatory return parameters.
+As for Green Mountain Power Corporation (GMP), GMLP's electricity distribution utility subsidiary based in Vermont, the authorized ROE for the fiscal year ended September 30, 2016 (F2016), was reasonable at 9.44%.
+GMP's operating performance has proved to be resilient.
+GMP's actual ROE has closely tracked the approved ROE over the past five years.
+These two utilities combined are expected to continue to account for approximately 85% of the Partnership's consolidated earnings.
+GMLP's smaller gas distribution utility, Vermont Gas Systems, Inc. (VGS; less than 5% of total earnings), is exposed to construction-cost overrun risk.
+The capital budget of VGS's major capital project, the Addison Natural Gas Project (the Addison project), has further increased to USD 165.6 million (from its revised F2015 estimate of USD 153.6 million and F2013 initial estimate of USD 86.6 million).
+As a result, the Partnership took a pre-tax impairment charge of \$26.5 million for the nine months ended June 30, 2016.
+Negative earnings and cash flow effects from the project-cost overrun have been manageable within the current rating category.